anfoss/PCprophet/PCprophet_instructions.md

 *NOTE*: while called *gene_name* no lookup is done to confirm gene_names are used.
 Any identifier works as long as it matches into *subunits_gene_name*

+*NOTE*: Several search engines report protein groups concatenated by a semicolumn.
+Replace it with another separator (like . or _ ) because ; defines complex subunits as well so number of subunits per complex gets inflated due to the mixup between protein group components and protein complex subunits

 ---

 ## Parameter Overview